 The Anaesthetic Department provides services for about 9,600 surgical procedures a year, with a large proportion of day surgery patients, and 1,600 deliveries a year in the birth unit.
 Auburn is a trauma bypass hospital with trauma patients from the area usually taken directly to Westmead Hospital.

-The Anaesthetic consultants are all VMOs, and most have other appointments at tertiary hospitals such as Concord, Westmead, Liverpool, Nepean and Royal Prince Alfred.
+The Anaesthetic department comprises of Visiting Medical Officers.
+Most have appointments at tertiary hospitals such as Concord, Westmead, Liverpool, Nepean and Royal Prince Alfred.
 Auburn is accredited for specialist anaesthetic, ED, surgical and obstetric training.

 Auburn is affiliated with the University of Notre Dame as a teaching hospital for medical students.
 Auburn patients come from a diverse range of ethnic groups including Middle Eastern, South East Asian, African and Pacific Islander as well as Anglo Saxon.
 78% of the Auburn population are from Non-English speaking backgrounds.
 Interpreter services are readily available.